MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 ### Configure and generate a report

 1. When the **Lighthouse** tool is first opened in DevTools, focus is placed on the **Generate report** button.
 By default, the form is configured to run reports for every category using mobile emulation on a simulated 3G connection.

 1. To change the report settings, use `Shift`+`Tab` to put focus on **Lighthouse settings**, or navigate back in Browse mode.

-1. When you are ready to run the report, navigate back to the **Generate report** button and select `Enter`.
+1. When you're ready to run the report, navigate back to the **Generate report** button and press `Enter`.

 1. Focus moves into a modal window with a **Cancel** button which allows you to exit the audit.
 You may hear a series of earcons as the audit runs and refreshes the page multiple times.

 #### Known issues

-*   The different sections of the configuration form are not currently marked up with a `fieldset` element.
+*  The different sections of the configuration form aren't currently marked up with a `fieldset` element.
 It may be easier to navigate them in Browse mode to figure out which controls are associated with each section.
 *  There is no earcon or live region announcement when the audit is finished running.
 Generally the audit takes about 30 seconds, after which you should be able to navigate to the results.
 Using Browse mode may be the easiest way to reach the results.

 ### Navigate the Lighthouse report